tomhoffer/fastapi-service/README.md

 - `test/integration`: Integration tests which use a real dependency instead of the mocked one.
 Example: Method should actually insert a row into the PostgreSQL DB.
 - `test/api`: Contains API tests using the HTTPX TestClient.
 No dependencies are mocked in this case as well.

-I'll be happy to adopt your naming conventions and definitions for API/E2E/Integration type of tests as from my experience, test naming conventions and understanding of what API/E2E/Integration tests are, usually differ from company to company.

 ## Running the tests